How to Improve Email Deliverability and Why It Matters to B2B Marketers and Sales Teams?

 The goal is to land in the inbox (obviously).
 The data from an email deliverability report allows marketers to understand the effectiveness of their marketing automation platform and if it’s maximizing its full potential with brand awareness and lead generation.

-Why is Email Deliverability Important and How Can It Accelerate Your Sales & Marketing Campaigns?
+3. How to improve Email Deliverability and How Can It Accelerate Your Sales & Marketing Campaigns?

 Sales and marketing teams depend on successful email campaigns to help drive conversions, making email deliverability such an essential factor.
 Email deliverability measures how many contacts in your marketing automation platform have received your email in their inbox.